- Blog/

 What are pain points? #

 The choice of words “pain point” is intentional because something has to be severe enough to be ‘painful’ (or impactful) to the consumer for them to act and find solutions.
+Think of pain points as the itch, and your business as the scratch.

-Blockbuster was the dominant player.
-It had its time, that brick-and-mortar store in every town and city where you can rent movies and games.
 Netflix, on the other hand, was founded as a DVD-by-mail rental service.
 It needed the internet to run.
 And when the dot-com bubble burst, Netflix suffered and even offered to sell the company to Blockbuster, who thought it was ridiculous.

 Did Netflix kill Blockbuster?
 Not really.
 Not directly.